 A Carriage House steel garage door gives the appearance of a door that swings open.
 This is most often accomplished by decorative handles; you can also add decorative hinges.
 These doors open vertically like any other sectional door.
 This type of door is available through most manufactures with similar design options.
 Here are some more custom carriage house doors below:

 - Amarr® Classica®: The Classica® is a unique stamped steel carriage house garage door.
-It comes with three sections for a seven foot tall or eight foot tall door; most garage doors come with four or five sections depending on the standard height.
+It comes with three sections for a seven foot tall or eight foot tall door, while most garage doors come with four or five sections depending on the standard height.
 This means the design is not chopped up as much, achieving a more authentic looking carriage house door.
-The optional windows are essentially a third of the door vs fourth of the door, all leading to more detail being exposed from further down the road.
+The optional windows are essentially a third of the door vs quarter of the door, all leading to more detail being exposed from further down the road.
 Additionally, there is a stamped arched top section option if you choose to not have windows.
+If you don’t quite have the budget for this specialty door, the DELDEN® Vintage model achieves the elegant carriage house look while still remaining a low maintenance product.

 - Custom Wood: A custom wood garage door is typically built on a base door with applied tongue-and-groove cedar completely overlaying the surface of the base.
 After this is completed, a custom design is laid over the top, similar to an overlay door.
 Various wood species are often available with this product, with red cedar being the most affordable.
 However, those in the market for a custom wood garage door are not typically concerned as much about the price.
 The customer also understands that maintenance will be required since the wood product is exposed to the outside elements.
 Custom Wood garage doors are the second option, and completion of the DELDEN® “Your Home Your Design” custom collections.